MousaviLaleh/World_Weather_Analysis/README.md

 ### Create a customer travel destinations map
 take the steps:
-- use input statements to retrieve customer weather preferences.
+- use input statements to retrieve customer weather preferences.<br/>
   ![inBox.png](/Vacation_Search/inBox.png)
 - use those preferences to identify potential travel destinations and nearby hotels.
 - show those destinations on a marker layer map with pop-up markers.